thiborose/thiborose/README.md

 - 🌱 Related Interests: Building apps for the Apple ecosystem with **SwiftUI**.

-- ⭐️ Unrelated Interests: Music production, chess.
+- ⭐️ Unrelated Interests: music production, chess.

 - 📫 How to reach me: `thibo.rosemplatt@gmail.com`.

 ---

-_(My commits related to work are not visible on this github account)_.
+_(My work commits are not visible on this github account)_.